-- Bake in the preheated oven (at the lowest rack) at 180° C (350° F), for 45 minutes to 1 hour according to your oven, or until golden brown, checking the oven from time to time to prevent the cake to darken too much (especially the top).
-In case the upper part is getting too dark, create a round foil disc to cover the top of the cake.
+- Bake in the preheated oven (at the lowest rack) at 180° C (350° F), for 45 minutes to 1 hour according to your oven, or until golden brown, checking the oven from time to time.
+In case the top part is getting too dark, create a round foil disc to cover the top of the cake.

-- Take out of the oven and let cool before serving.
+- Take out of the oven and let cool completely before serving.

 Disclosure: All links in our post are NOT affiliate links.
 They are only about products we normally purchase, or places and blogs we like.